 The emergency services managed to free Barry from the wreck and his only damage was shock, whiplash and major bruising to his legs.
 However, two days later Barry collapsed whilst out shopping for last minute Christmas presents.
 He was rushed to hospital where it was discovered that a blood clot in Barry’s leg had passed to his brain.
 Barry had suffered a major stroke.

 He lost his speech and most of the use of one side of his body.
 The family were in tatters.
 Sharon had to give up work to care for him.

 Up until having a stroke Barry had managed the property portfolio and taken care of most of the maintenance himself.
 Could Sharon care for her husband, her family and the management and maintenance of the property portfolio too?

 They considered putting the properties on the market but soon realised that after deducting selling costs and CGT there wouldn’t be much money left over.
 They would also lose their income and they would be leaving their tenants in a difficult predicament too.
 Sharon has had to employ a lettings agent to manage the portfolio.
 Since then it has cost the family an average circa £3,000 a month to pay for ongoing maintenance and management.

 Fortunately there has been some good news, at least financially.
 First, low interest rates have meant that Barry and Sharon’s mortgages have got much cheaper than when they started their property rental business.
 Many of their mortgages have reverted to tracker products due to their fixed rates coming to an end.
-The family have resigned themselves to the fact that they probably have negative equity now and they will not be in a position to sell up in the foreseeable future.
-They are focussing on Barry’s recovery and looking forward to the remainder of their fixed rate mortgages coming to an end.
+They are focussing on Barry’s recovery.
 What will happen when interest rates go back up again though?
 How will the restrictions on finance cost relief for individual landlords affect them?

 What insurance provisions have you made for your family?